Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 **Default IAM role**

 The [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) for the AWS resources that deploy the engine.
 Leave blank to let AI Unlimited create the role&mdash;if your security allows this.
-Otherwise, create an IAM using this policy **(add link)**.
+Otherwise, create an IAM role using this policy **(add link)**.

 If AI Unlimited creates the IAM role, it creates it for the AWS [cluster](/docs/glossary.md#glo-cluster) that deploys the engine&mdash;each time you deploy the engine.
 If your organization creates the role, it must be broad enough to include all the clusters that might deploy the engine.